2025 World Athletics Championships

-The 2025 World Athletics Championships will be the twentieth edition of the World Athletics Championships, and are scheduled to be held in 13-21 september 2025 in Tokyo, Japan.
-The championships will use the National Stadium, rebuilt for the Tokyo 2020 Olympic and Paralympic Games.
+The 2025 World Athletics Championships (Japanese: 2025年世界陸上競技選手権大会) were the twentieth edition of the World Athletics Championships, and were held from 13 to 21 September 2025 in Tokyo, Japan.

+The championships used the National Stadium, rebuilt for the Tokyo 2020 Olympic and Paralympic Games.
+It was the first time since the 2019 Rugby World Cup on a major sporting event to be held in Japan to allow full spectators following the end of the COVID-19 pandemic in early 2020s.

-This is the third time that the championships will be held in Japan, following the 2007 event in Osaka, and the 1991 event in Tokyo at the old National Stadium.
+This was the third time that the championships were held in Japan, following the 1991 event in Tokyo at the former National Stadium, and the 2007 event in Osaka.

+K, member of the Japanese boy band &TEAM, was selected as the official supporter for 2025 World Athletics Championships.

+A total of 53 nations won medals at the championships, more than in any previous edition.
+Samoa, Saint Lucia and Uruguay won their first ever medals at the championships, while Tanzania won their first ever gold medal.